 In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): BEAR SANCTUARY Domazhyr.
-The first construction phase, covering 7.7 hectares, was completed in autumn 2017.
-BEAR SANCTUARY Domazhyr will be extended in coming years to include further enclosures.
-The long-term plan is to create space for up to 30 bears now kept in conditions not appropriate for these animals.
+The first construction phase, covering roughly 19 acres, was completed in 2017.
+BEAR SANCTUARY Domazhyr currently has 15 bears and will be expanded in the coming years to include further enclosures.
+The long-term plan is to create enough space for up to 30 bears, who will be rescued from conditions that are not appropriate for these animals.

 Bear-baiting banned since 2015